Breakpoints are source code markers that let you suspend program execution at a specific point and examine its behavior.

 Press Ctrl+Shift+F8 or selectfrom the main menu.

-In the Breakpoints dialog, select the breakpoint you want to delete under Java Exception Breakpoints and click or press Alt+Delete.
+In the Breakpoints dialog, select the breakpoint you want to delete and click or press Alt+Delete.

-Depending on the breakpoint type, you can configure additional properties, such as:
+Depending on the type of a breakpoint, you can configure the following additional breakpoint properties:

-actions to be performed when hitting a breakpoint
+Actions to be performed when the breakpoint is hit

-a suspend policy that defines whether the application must be suspended when a breakpoint is hit
+A suspend policy that defines whether the application must be suspended when the breakpoint is hit

-conditions that define when a breakpoint must be hit
+Conditions that define when the breakpoint must be hit

-To edit breakpoint properties press Ctrl+Shift+F8 or right-click a breakpoint in the editor gutter.
+To edit the properties of a breakpoint, press Ctrl+Shift+F8, or right-click the breakpoint in the editor gutter.

-Clear to temporarily disable a breakpoint without removing it from the project.
+Clear the checkbox to temporarily disable a breakpoint without removing it from the project.
 Disabled breakpoints will be skipped during the debugging process.